 - All Nebraska public and private high schools are eligible to apply if approved or accredited to issue a high school diploma.

-- Schools planning to apply must send a representative to EducationQuest’s College Access Symposium in the spring of 2020.
+- Schools planning to apply must send a representative to the EducationQuest Symposium.

 The amount each school receives depends on their 9th through 12th grade enrollment.
 Funding is provided for four years.

 While all students are eligible to participate in grant-funded activities, schools must select a minimum target audience of students in grades 9 through 12 who are less likely to go to college without participating in a college access program.

 |Number of Students||Annual Funding Amount||Number of Awards||Minimum Student Target Population|

 |125 or less||$2,500||Up to 8||100%|

 *Determined by number of applications received in each category